As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 What Are the Benefits of Multi-Joint Exercises?

-Some studies revealed that exercises, especially using heavy weights, trigger a more significant release of testosterone and growth hormone, both of which boost muscle protein synthesis .
+Exercises, especially using heavy weights, trigger a more significant release of testosterone and growth hormone, both of which boost muscle protein synthesis.

 Workouts that involve more muscle tissue can potentially result in greater calorie and fat burn since multi-joint exercises recruit so many muscles and are more energetically demanding.